shashikg/EmotionRecognition/Readme.md

 ```
 Then run the following commands to test the module
 ```
-# To train the a new model
+# To train a new model
 $ python emotion_trainer.py

 # To run the emotion recognition module